 Unconfirmed Health Risks Include:

-The best way to limit the impact of gasoline on your health is to limit or eliminate gasoline exposure.
+The best way to limit the impact of gasoline on your health is to limit or eliminate exposure.
 When dispensing or using gasoline, follow all appropriate safety measures.

 - Never use gasoline in an enclosed area.

 - Limit or eliminate skin contact.
 If contact occurs, wash the skin immediately.

 - Protect your eyes!
 If eye contact occurs, flush with copious amounts of water.